dimitar-petrov/matrix-bot/README.rst

 Plugins
 =======

-There *plugins* option in config:
+There *plugins* option in `config <https://github.com/slipeer/matrix-bot/blob/master/CONFIG.rst>`_:

 - if it empty all plugins will be loaded
 - if it contain plugins list - bot wil load only this plugins

 Note!
 In plugin list you must use names as in plugin class in ``name`` property!